mirakc/mirakc/docs/config.md

 * service-id
   * A service ID of a service stream to record
 * ts-file
-  * A path to a file used as a ring buffer to record TS packets
+  * An absolute path to a file used as a ring buffer to record TS packets
 * data-file
-  * A path to a file to save data like records encoded with JSON
+  * An absolute path to a file to save data like records encoded with JSON
 * chunk-size
   * Size of a data chunk
   * Must be a multiple of `8192 * 188`